 This dish is based on the recipe for Jewelled pumpkin rice from the Moro East cookbook.
 It is the version I cooked for a big group of friends on holiday in Catalunya, where a few of the ingredients from the original (cardamoms and dried barberries, for example) were not available – hence the absence of ‘jewels’ (if you have barberries, or currants, then add 15g of them with the pistachios).
 I used paella rice, rather than basmati, which gives a slightly different – though I think equally nice – texture.
 I also reduced the quantity of rice and halved the quantity of butter to make the dish a bit lighter.
 In Catalunya the saffron came in a little folded paper packet, just the right size for a dish like this.
-The buttery saffron finish makes a big difference to the golden look and fragrant taste of the dish, so don’t be tempted to omit it.
+The buttery saffron finish makes a big difference to the golden look and fragrant taste of the dish, so don’t be tempted to omit it, though you can use extra virgin olive oil instead of butter if you want to keep the dish vegan.
 This was the perfect dish to show off the beautiful home-grown pumpkin that our friends Sue and Steve had brought with them.

 We served it with fillets of halibut that Steve had rolled (securing the rolls with toothpicks) and baked (at 190 C from memory, for 15 minutes) with just a little lemon rind, seasoning and olive oil on them: a useful way of cooking a lot of fillets in one baking tray, attractive and easy to serve.
 It was followed by a big green salad with some local cheese – queso curado, semi-curado and cabra – and a Tarte aux Reine Claudes.
 The quantities here serve 6.

 500g peeled and seeded pumpkin or squash (from 750g pumpkin)

 ½ tsp ground cardamom (if you have it)